jcraane/gpt-mentor-plugin/README.md

 - Create Unit Test: Ctrl + Alt + Shift + T
 - Add Comments: Ctrl + Alt + Shift + C

-Each action uses a custom system prompt to instruct ChatGPT how ot behave.
+Each action uses a custom system prompt to instruct ChatGPT how to behave.
 Those prompts can be adjusted in the settings of the plugin if required.

 The history view displays the chat history.
-You can also remove messages from the history. - Double click on a chat in the history view to open the chat in the editor. - Select one or multiple elements and use the backspace or context menu to delete items from the history - Rename history items with the context menu or Shift+F6
+You can also remove messages from the history.

+- Double-click on a chat in the history view to open the chat in the editor.
+- Select one or multiple elements and use the backspace or context menu to delete items from the history
+- Rename history items with the context menu or Shift+F6

 To start using it create an account and API key at: https://platform.openai.com/account/api-keys